Johannesburg - The message is clear: “We can’t do it alone.”

-To mark the last day of the 16 Days of Activism for No Violence Against Women and Children, the Department of Women, Children and People with Disabilities will be launching the National Council Against Gender Violence today.
+To mark the last day of the 16 Days of Activism for No Violence Against Women and Children, the Department of Women, Children and People with Disabilities will be launching the National Council Against Gender Violence on Monday.

 Department spokesman Cornelius Monama said the council would “develop a co-ordinated national response against this scourge”.